Metabolic and Kidney Disorders

 *Lipid metabolism is impaired, good cholesterol (HDL) is decreased, and bad cholesterol (LDL) is increased with more air pollution.

-*Air pollution impairs thyroid function in pregnant mothers, thyroid development in the fetus and thyroid function newborns.
-Impaired thyroid function is a likely mechanism for air pollution causing low birth weight.
+*Air pollution impairs thyroid function in pregnant mothers, thyroid development in the fetus and thyroid function in newborns.
+Impaired thyroid function is a likely mechanism for air pollution causing low birth weight and can impair fetal brain development.